urvisurti897/SEP_Assignment_Three/README.md

 - **Actionability:**
     - This task will ensure that tools is useful to detect biases in data.
 It is actionable by implementing automated tools to verify and eliminate duplicate entries.

+### 6: Creating balanced data so that all groups are equally represented
+- **Priority:** Medium
+- **Assumptions:**
+    - The dataset has imbalanced groups that leads some groups being overrepresented or underrepresented
+    - The aim is to ensure a balanced representation across all key categories before model training
+- **Validations:**
+    - Have we identified which groups are underrepresented or overrepresented in the dataset?
+    - Have we validated tested the performance of the model after applying balancing techniques like oversampling or under sampling?
+- **Tasks:**
+    - Identify underrepresented and overrepresented categories in the dataset.
+    - Use oversampling for groups that are underrepresented, or under sampling that are overrepresented.
+    - Make sure the data balancing process doesn't alter important patterns in the data.
+    - Test the model's performance with the balanced data to check for improvement.
+- **Actionability:**
+    - This task will ensure that using oversampling or under sampling techniques on the dataset.
+It is actionable by balancing dataset and monitor model's performance after enhancement.